YasuBlockchain/web3-training-dojo/README.md

 Good to know

 - Infura is a node supplier
-- Most of the wallets respect the [EIP-1102](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1102.md) and the [EIP-1193](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1193.md) to normalize their API.
+- Most Ethereum-supported browsers like MetaMask have an [EIP-1102](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1102.md) compliant provider available at window.ethereum.
+  Meaning that a wallet that respects the EIP, injects by default the global variable window.ethereum